DHinchev/educational-website/README.txt

-This is one of my earliest websites I have worked on during my third year in university.
-School-Journal is a CAL (Computer Aided Learning) type of website, it helps people mainly in the educational sector to learn, teach and gather information about different subjects and topics they are interested in.
+The website name is School-Journal.
+It's a CAL (Computer Aided Learning) website, its' purpose is to help people, mainly in the educational sector to learn, teach and gather information about different subjects and topics they are interested in.
-It is a work in progress and there are more features that will be added.
+It is a work in progress and there are more features that will be added in the future.
+The website is written in PHP.

 To run the website - install (preferably in C/ drive) and run XAMPP.
 Go in the installed XAMPP folder, then in htdocs.
 In that folder place the scooljournal folder from GitHub